-- Before attempting to track the belt, make certain that the belt scraper is in place.
-In addition, make certain that the belt tension is near the factory recommended specifications before attempting to track the belt.
-See the "Belt Tension" segment on page 10 for details. - 2.
+- 1. Before attempting to track the belt, make certain that the belt scraper and belt tension counterweights are in place. - In addition, make certain that the belt tension is near the factory recommended specifications before attempting to track the belt.
+See "Belt Tension" segment on page 11 for details. - 3.
 Finally, be sure that the feeder is level and true and that the installation has not warped or twisted the frame.
-Check for true and square between the head and tail pulley. - 3.
-Turn on the feeder and observe its tracking line on the head and tail pulleys. - a.
+Check for true squareness between the head and tail pulley. - a.
+Turn on the feeder and observe its tracking line on the head and tail pulleys. - b.
 If the belt is drifting toward one side of the feeder, then telescoper adjustment on either side of the machine will be necessary (see below).